lukegosnellranken/EpsteinLibraryMediaScraper/README.md

 This project is designed to scrape, validate, and archive media files from the Epstein Library.
 It uses `scrape.js` to extract URLs, `validate.js` to verify them, and `zip.js` to download and compress the media into a ZIP archive.

-# On the Total Number of Valid Files
+# On the Total Number of Valid File Links

 1. The total search results for "No Images Produced" are less than the Library states due to a bug on the DOJ website.
 For instance, as of 2/7/25, the site states "Showing 1 to 10 of 3,803 Results."
 The actual number of returned non-duplicate results is 2775.
 2. Not all files have valid extensions, thus the number of valid URLs may be less than the number of files that were processed during scraping.

+## Results Folder (Up to date as of: 2/7/26)
+*   `pdf_list.all.txt`: Contains all returned .pdf file links from the Library search.
+*   `valid_media.all.txt`: Contains all validated file links.
+*   `entries_missing_files.all.txt`: Contains every .pdf link that did not return a valid file link.

 ## ☕ Buy Me a Coffee ☕
 All donations are deeply appreciated: https://buymeacoffee.com/lukegosnell